 The lender really doesn’t care because there is a huge piece of collateral – your house! – backing the loan.
-As long as you complete your payments on time, it’s simply another successful transaction.
+As long as you make your payments on time, it’s simply another successful transaction for the lender.

 Home Equity Loans and HELOCs Not the Same Thing